By Caroline Kaufman, MS, RDN

 An iron-rich diet that comes from vegetables and supplements* may lower the risk of ovulatory infertility, according to results from The Nurses’ Health Study II, which followed 18,500 female nurses trying to get pregnant.
 Ovulatory infertility is only one cause of infertility and affects 25 percent of infertile couples.

 Vegetarian foods high in iron include all types of beans, eggs, lentils, spinach, fortified cereals, long-grain enriched rice and whole grains.
 Add vitamin C from citrus fruits, bell peppers or berries to your meals to enhance iron absorption.

 Published by a team of Harvard researchers in 2007, the "Fertility Diet" — with a book released in 2009 of the same name — found women with ovulatory infertility who followed this eating plan had a 66 percent lower risk of ovulatory infertility and a 27 percent reduced risk of infertility from other causes than women who didn't follow the diet closely.

 Women following the "fertility diet" chose:

-- Less trans fat and more monounsaturated fat (like avocados and olive oil)
+- Less trans fat and more monounsaturated fat (such as avocados and olive oil).

-- More high-fiber, low-glycemic carbohydrates (like whole grains)
+- More high-fiber, low-glycemic carbohydrates (including whole grains).

 Don’t Forget Folic Acid

-While it won’t make you more fertile, it is crucial that women trying to conceive obtain 400 mcg per day of folic acid from supplements* and/or foods like dark leafy green vegetables and fortified grains.
+While it won’t make you more fertile, it is crucial that women trying to conceive obtain 400 mcg per day of folic acid from supplements* and/or foods such as dark leafy green vegetables and fortified grains.
 Folic acid is needed to prevent neural tube defects.
-The neural tube develops into the brain and spine 3 to 4 weeks after conception, before most women even realize they’re pregnant.
+The neural tube develops into the brain and spine three to four weeks after conception, before most women even realize they’re pregnant.